Abdul Taib Mahmud: Controversies

-Taib Mahmud has been accused of being responsible for the environmental destruction that took place in Sarawak during his tenure as chief minister.
+Taib Mahmud was accused of being responsible for the environmental destruction that took place in Sarawak during his tenure as chief minister.
 This Swiss environmentalist, Bruno Manser, held Taib "personally responsible" for the destruction of Sarawak rainforests.

 Taib Mahmud was noted to rely on a patronage system to reward "compliant local leaders" and stifle potential opposition.
 He and his relatives were "widely thought to extract a percentage from most major commercial contracts – including those for logging – awarded in the state (Sarawak)" according to a series of leaked US embassy cables published in August 2011.
 Taib Mahmud was reported to have tight control over logging industry.
 This enabled him to use timber concessions for personal and family enrichment.
 He had contributed for accelerating the pace of logging in Sarawak.
 Taib was alleged to favour his family members in various business appointments in Sarawak.
-The companies which have relationships with the chief minister's family such as Cahya Mata Sarawak Berhad (CMSB), Naim Holdings Berhad, Sarawak Energy, Ta Ann, and Titanium Management Sdn Bhd has benefited from various state contracts, concessions, and land dealings.
+The companies which have relationships with the chief minister's family such as Cahya Mata Sarawak Berhad (CMSB), Naim Holdings Berhad, Sarawak Energy, Ta Ann, and Titanium Management Sdn Bhd have benefited from various state contracts, concessions, and land dealings.

 However, Taib Mahmud said that he did not ask anybody to do his sons a favour for the positions in CMSB and other companies.
 He also insisted that his family made money through their own hard work.
 His cabinet minister, in an interview with Al Jazeera English, maintained that the contracts were awarded transparently either in open or closed tenders.
 He said that the state government gave the contracts based on the previous good track record of the companies, not because of the alleged political connections.

+In 2007, Taib sued Malaysiakini for publishing reports where Tokyo Regional Taxation Bureau alleged that nine Japanese companies paid RM 32 million in kickbacks to a Hong Kong-based company linked to the chief minister and family to transport logs from Sarawak to Japan.
+The taxation bureau later reversed its decision on the matter, stating that the payments were legitimate.
+Malaysiakini also posted an apology for the embarrassment caused to Taib.
+Taib withdrew the case after an out-of-court settlement with Malaysiakini in 2012.

-As of February 2014, Malaysian Anti-Corruption Commission (MACC) has found no evidence that Taib had abuse his political office for corruption because approval of land and logging areas were made by Taib's senior ministers or the Sarawak cabinet rather than Taib himself.
+As of February 2014, Malaysian Anti-Corruption Commission (MACC) has found no evidence that Taib had abused his political office for corruption because approval of land and logging areas were made by Taib's senior ministers or the Sarawak cabinet rather than Taib himself.
 This is in accordance with Section 23 of the Malaysian Anti-Corruption Commission Act 2009 where a person cannot be charged for corruption if there is no evidence that he has personally made the decision to award a contract to himself, relatives, or associates.
-In 2019, Pakatan Harapan law minister Liew Vui Keong stated that was no new evidence for MACC to reopen its investigations against Taib.
+In 2019, Pakatan Harapan law minister Liew Vui Keong stated there was no new evidence for MACC to reopen its investigations against Taib.

-The University of Adelaide had a plaza named after him.
-His name was later removed because of what he did.
+The University of Adelaide had a plaza named after Taib, which was removed over accusations of illegal deforestation.